NoBlankSpace/NoBlankSpace.github.io/docs/work/amulet.md

 - Members of support groups,
 - Professional therapists and their patients.

-The project employs the theoretical and practical results of my personal energy management research, which is based in activity theory, ludic design, human-centred design, and self-tracking practices.
+The project employs the theoretical and practical results of our personal energy management research, which is based in activity theory, ludic design, human-centred design, and self-tracking practices.

 *Amulet is expected to be released for alpha testing in Summer 2024.*